-The Political Atlas of Switzerland contains the results for popular votes since 1991 and federal elections since 1866.
-The free web application is continually updated and available at all times.
-Practical technical hints are available for ease of use.
+The Political Atlas of Switzerland contains the results for popular votes since 1919 and federal elections since 1866.
+It's a free web application, continually updated and available at all times.
+The atlas is being updated live and on a continuous basis as the results of federal votes and elections are released every election Sunday.
+Practical user instructions are available for ease of use.

 The Political Atlas of Switzerland was honoured with the Swiss Cartography Award 2013.